Members of a project

 Inherited The user is a member of a parent group that contains the current group or project.

-Direct shared The user is a member of a group or project that is shared into the current group or project.
+Shared The user is a member of a group invited to the current group or project.

-Inherited shared The user is a member of a parent of a group or project that is shared into the current group or project.
+Inherited shared The user is a member of a group invited to an ancestor of the current group or project.

 Add users to a project